If you have ever been a “giver” or a “fixer” or a “nurturer.” Then listen up. I’ve compiled 6 signs showing you’re a masochist.

 Here’s the test.
 You are a masochist if you have at least 6 of the following:

-- Believes that he or she almost always sacrifices own interests for those of others.
+- He believes that he or she almost always sacrifices his interests for those of others.

 - Rejects help, gifts, or favors so as not to be a burden on others.